fishshiz/SoundLoud/README.md

 ## Technology Overview

 I built Soundloud in just under two weeks; it was my first ever attempt at a full stack web application, and I learned a lot from the experience.
-I used used PostgreSQL, ActiveRecord and Ruby on Rails to manage the backend, and Jbuilder to transform my backend data into JSON.
+I used PostgreSQL, ActiveRecord and Ruby on Rails to manage the backend, and Jbuilder to transform my backend data into JSON.
 In order to manage state and the frontend, I used React/Redux, as well as SASS for frontend styling.
 Finally, for image and audio hosting, I used the AWS S3 service and the Paperclip gem from ThoughtBot.

 ## Hand-rolled Audio Player